Resources for Research on Crisis Informatics Topics

 Resource details and downloading »

-The crisis image benchmark dataset consists data from several data sources such as Disasters on Social Media (DSM), CrisisMMD and data from AIDR.
-The purpose of this work was develop a consolidated dataset, and create non-overlapping train/dev/test set and provide a benchmark results for the community.
+The crisis image benchmark dataset consists of data from several sources, such as Disasters on Social Media (DSM), CrisisMMD, and data from AIDR.
+The purpose of this work was to develop a consolidated dataset, create non-overlapping train/dev/test splits, and provide benchmark results for the community.

 Firoj Alam, Ferda Ofli, Muhammad Imran, Tanvirul Alam, Umair Qazi, Deep Learning Benchmarks and Datasets for Social Media Image Classification for Disaster Response, In 2020 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 2020.
 [Bibtex]